Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

 \subsection{Model and Definitions}

-We now demonstrate that integer-forcing receiver nearly matches the performance of the joint ML decoder under a slow fading channel model.
-Since the integer-forcing receiver can mimic the operation performed by a zero-forcing or MMSE receiver (as well as decode messages via equations), it is not surprising that it offers higher rates.
+We now demonstrate that integer-forcing nearly matches the performance of the joint ML decoder under a slow fading channel model.
+As argued in Section~\ref{s:specialcase}, the integer-forcing receiver can match the performance of conventional linear receivers as a special case.
 However, these architectures are often coupled with some form of SIC.
-We will show that the integer-forcing receiver outperforms the following standard SIC architectures: \begin{itemize} \item V-BLAST I: The receiver decodes and cancels the data streams in a predetermined order, irrespective of the channel realization.
+We will show that integer-forcing can even outperform the following standard SIC architectures: \begin{itemize} \item V-BLAST I: The receiver decodes and cancels the data streams in a predetermined order, irrespective of the channel realization.
 Each data stream has the same rate.
 See \eqref{eq:rmmsesic1} for the rate expression. \item V-BLAST II: The receiver selects the decoding order separately for each channel realization in such a way as to maximize the effective SNR for the data stream that sees the worst channel.
 Each data stream has the same rate.
 See \eqref{eq:rmmsesic2} for the rate expression. \item V-BLAST III: The receiver decodes and cancels the data streams in a predetermined order.
-The rate of each data stream is selected to maximize the sum rate.
+The rate of each data stream is selected using the channel statistics to maximize the sum rate.
 The rate expression is given in Section \ref{subsec:rateallocation}. \end{itemize}

 In Sections \ref{subsec:outage} and \ref{subsec:dmt}, we compare these schemes through simulations as well as their diversity-multiplexing tradeoffs.
 For completeness, we also compare integer-forcing to an SIC architecture that allows for both variable decoding order and unequal rate allocation in Appendix \ref{ap:vblast4}.